While landlords are not legally required to take a deposit, it is incredibly rare to find a landlord who will not ask for one.

-Insurance Backed schemes require the landlord to pay an upfront fee to use but following that payment the landlord can keep the deposit in their possession.
+Insurance Backed schemes require the landlord to pay an upfront fee to use the scheme.
+Following that payment the landlord can keep the deposit in their possession.
 Disputes at the end of the tenancy are settled by the scheme and then an amount up to the total sum is requested from the landlord.
 These schemes are insured to protect tenants from landlords who fail to repay.

 Learn more about how our solicitors in Southport and Liverpool can help you.

-If you suspect that your landlord may not have protected your deposit, or if you have not received your Prescribed Information, then do not panic as you will still be able to get your deposit back.
+If you suspect that your landlord may not have protected your deposit, or if you have not received your prescribed information, then do not panic because you will still be able to get your deposit back.